serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-22-rabbit-with-akka-stream.markdown

 }
 ~~~

-You'll probably notice that if RabbitMQ doesn't have any messages for us, it'll return null.
+You'll probably notice that if RabbitMQ doesn't have any messages for us, it'll return null and we will still be able to process more messages.
 That means that if we're consuming the messages faster than the (imaginary for now) producer is sending them to the broker, we will be generating much unnecessary web traffic and we'll be wasting resources.
-Imagine annoying child constantly asking "are we there yet? are we there yet? and now? ..." - this is exactly what our RabbitConsumerActor doing right now.
+Imagine annoying child constantly asking "are we there yet? are we there yet? and now? ..." - this is exactly what our RabbitConsumerActor doing right now while RabbitMQ broker has nothing new to say.

 That is why we will use the Push method next.

 ###the push

+For this scenario we will need to create an instance of `com.rabbitmq.client.Consumer` and register it to listen to the RabbitMQ broker.
+This way we will get notified whenever there's a new message.
+Our Consumer will do one thing only - it'll send a wrapped message to be serviced in the `receive` function.

 ~~~ scala
 class RabbitConsumerActor extends ActorProducer[RabbitMessage] {